Physical Evidence

 Physical Evidence is a 1989 American crime thriller film directed by Michael Crichton (in his final film as a director), and starring Burt Reynolds, Theresa Russell, and Ned Beatty.
+The film focuses on an alcoholic suspended police officer (Reynolds) charged with murder, and his representation by a female attorney (Russell) attempting to defend him.

 Plot

 After parking his car and wearing a "Happy Now?" sign, a man finds extortionist Jake Farley lying under the bridge.
 He grabs his foot with the rope and discovers he is dead.

 Meanwhile, beleaguered ex-police officer Joe Paris wakes up with a splitting headache and blood on his shirt after a night of drinking, and cannot recall events of the previous night.
 His blood is discovered on the murder weapon planted at the apartment and he is arrested by detectives.
 Public defender Jenny Hudson is assigned to meet and represent Joe.
 Investigating the case, Joe and Jenny arrive at the bar, where Joe meets Jake's son, Matt, who, believing Joe killed his father, has an employee tell them to leave.
 Joe and Jenny leave the bar, and see what seems to be a policeman watching them.
 They attempt to give chase, but a near head-on collision forces them to abandon their tail.

 Deborah Quinn, with whom Joe was having an affair, tells Jenny that Joe was with her the night of the murder, but she fears her husband, Vincent, a violent crime boss.
 Joe, believing an old nemesis, Harry Norton, may be involved, tracks him down at his business.
 But it turns out Norton was out of the country with his new wife.

 It is revealed at the trial that Farley was disliked by nearly everyone.
 Farley taped his conversations with people, including Joe, and many of the tapes contained incriminating evidence he was using to blackmail people, including police officers.

 A convict named Tony Sklar contacts Jenny and tells her he has evidence that could clear Joe, but he would tell her only in exchange for a deal to lessen his sentence.
 She visits him in the hospital infirmary and tells her he was hired by Norton to kill Farley and his new wife, Celeste, who had been married to Norton, before Norton was incarcerated.
 Norton blamed Joe, who had arrested him when Joe was a police officer.
 Before a deal can be finalized, though, Norton has Sklar killed in prison.

 However, Joe doctors a tape of Sklar to make Norton believe he is still alive.
 Norton comes to exact revenge and find Sklar, killing three police officers and shooting Joe, before finding Jenny.
 Norton confesses to arranging Farley's murder and pinning it on Joe, believing he could fulfill two vendettas at once.
 Jenny tells him that she can take him to Sklar.
 Jenny kills Norton and reunites with Joe outside the building.